goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 It is always better to __start with a monolith__ and __refactor to microservices__ later.

 Refactoring is not always easy.
-Sometimes it is even impossible.
 There are many stories of companies who failed to do so because their code was not modular/testable.
-Their growth is now hindered by their own technology.
+Their growth is now hindered by their technology.

-Some companies invest too much in Kubernetes or any other expensive technologies.
+Some companies invest too much in Kubernetes or other expensive technologies.
 They built a great microservices architecture, yet failed to maintain/develop it properly.
+Or even worse, they have great technology but not a great business.
+In the end, they have nothing left because they invest too much in something they don't need.

 So we need a middle ground.
-We need a monolith application that is ready to be deployed as microservices.
+We need a monolith application that is ready to be deployed as microservices anytime.

 Let's see the following scenarios, and see what we can do in each phase:

 - __You are starting a business.__ Your IT team probably consists of a CTO and a couple of software engineers.
 In that case, you start with a monolith application.
 Make sure your monolith is modular so that you can split it into microservices later.
-If you have database repositories in your modules, be sure to use them in the same modules.
+If you have database repositories in your modules, be sure to only call them from the same modules.
 This will make your modules decoupled from other modules.

 - __Your software handles a lot of requests and has to be always available.__ Now you might consider using better hardware.
-Or you can split your monolith application into microservices.
-As your monolith application is modular, this process should not be very painful.
+Or you can split your application into microservices.
+As your application is modular, this process should not be very painful.
 You might also need to consider deploying your application into a Kubernetes cluster.
 Your services will be able to talk to each other using `Messagebus` or `RPC call`.

 - __You need different technologies/programming languages for your services.__ Python is a good general-purpose programming language.
 But it is not your best choice when you need to take concurrency into account.
 In this case, you can write some of your services in other programming languages.
-Make sure the new service will handle all necessary events and RPC calls.
+Make sure the new service will handle all necessary `events` and `RPC calls`.

-Now let's dive into the architecture, so that you can get a better picture why `ztplAppDirectory` is probably a good solution to your use case.
+Now let's dive into the architecture; so that you can get a better picture of why `ztplAppDirectory` is probably a good solution to your use case.

 # Microservices vs Monolith

 In 2016, [DHH](https://twitter.com/dhh) wrote an article titled [Majestic Monolith](https://m.signalvnoise.com/the-majestic-monolith/).

-Since big tech companies use microservices architecture, people are curious about this.
+Since big tech companies like Google or Netflix use microservices, people are getting curious about this.
 They start to adopt the architecture without understanding the drawbacks.
 In the article, DHH argued that not all companies need microservices architecture.

 Let's see how microservices and a monolith are different from each other.